 Amadeus is the chosen technology partner for providers, sellers, and buyers of travel.
 The company provides distribution, IT and point-of-sale solutions to help its customers adapt, grow and succeed in the fast changing travel industry.
 Customer groups include travel providers (airlines, hotels, car rental companies, railway companies, ferry lines, cruise lines, insurance companies and tour operators), travel sellers (travel agencies) and travel buyers (corporations and travellers).
 Solutions are grouped in four solution categories – Distribution & Content, Sales & e-Commerce, Business Management and Services & Consulting.

 The company is owned by WAM Acquisition, whose shareholders are BC Partners, Cinven, Air France, Iberia and Lufthansa.
 Amadeus employs nearly 7,600 employees worldwide, representing 95 nationalities.
+Solutions for corporations

 Amadeus’ vision is to provide next generation travel technology that encourages collaboration amongst all players within the travel industry.
 To realise this we are investing in a range of technology solutions and components that will allow the seamless integration of content, data and systems whether they are part of Amadeus or whether they are from third party suppliers.
 Over the next years, Amadeus will expand its unique approach to corporate travel.
 By providing the technology solutions that span before, during and after all travel steps, the existing online booking tool will evolve beyond trip booking to provide the Total Trip Experience for corporate travellers.
 The move towards mobile technology is an integral part of the vision of what the travel experience should be.